 There is no vaccine currently available for Legionnaires’ disease.

 The public health threat posed by legionellosis can be addressed by implementing water safety plans by authorities responsible for building safety or water system safety.
 These plans must be specific to the building or water system, and should result in the introduction and regular monitoring of control measures against identified risks including Legionella.
-Although it is impossible to eradicate the source of infection, it is possible to reduce the risks substantially.
+Although it is not always possible to eradicate the source of infection, it is possible to reduce the risks substantially.

 - the regular maintenance, cleaning and disinfection of cooling towers together with frequent or continuous addition of biocides;